-Dr. O’Donnell-Tormey holds a Bachelor of Science degree in chemistry, summa cum laude, from Farleigh Dickinson University, and a Doctor of Philosophy in cell biology from the SUNY Downstate Medical Center.
+Dr. O’Donnell-Tormey holds a Bachelor of Science degree in chemistry, summa cum laude, from Fairleigh Dickinson University, and a Doctor of Philosophy in cell biology from the SUNY Downstate Medical Center.

 Let's spread the word about Immunotherapy!
 Click to share this page with your community.